bmcorser/git-tags-py/test/playground/README.rst

 Starting over
 -------------
-If you get sick of the package names you’ve chosen and want to start over, the ``cleanup.sh`` will delete the local and remote repos.
+If you get sick of the package names you’ve chosen and want to start over, the ``./cleanup`` will delete the local and remote repos.
 It could even you save a few keystrokes...